Clinical and Counseling Psychology (MA)

 - Cumulative grade point average of no less than 3.00 on 4.00 scale.

-- A 50th percentile score or higher on the verbal, quantitative, and analytic sections of the Graduate Record Examination (GRE)
+- Graduate Record Examination (GRE) Scores: Competitive GRE scores on the verbal, quantitative, and analytic sections of the Graduate Record Exam taken within the last five years

 - Personal statement that addresses ALL of the following: